natekratzer/personal_site/content/post/internet_census_microdata/index.md

 ### Race

-We'll build a table by race and year.
-It's a long table, so I've added some color to both the `Percent Yes` column and the `Percent NA` column.
-For the NA column I'm using red to pick out cases where the NA values were particularly high, because we want to see if there's a pattern there.
-For the Percent Yes column I'm checking to see where the values are particularly low.
+Next we'll build a table by race and year.

 <div class="highlight">